Kyiv Metro: Early post-independence phase (1991–2013)

 Until the 2000s, the M1 line terminated at Sviatoshyn station (renamed in 1993 from Sviatoshyno station) at the western end.
 However, new apartments had emerged since 1971, mostly in Bilychi and western Sviatoshyn, which created a need for an extension of the line to the housing facilities.

 Construction of the 3.3 km final section of today's M1 line started in the fall of 2000.
 Zhytomyrska station and Akademmistechko station were built, with delays due to irregular financing.
 Prospect Peremohy (now Prospect Beresteiskyi) was partially closed from 14 January 2001 to 25 December 2002, to construct the tunnels beneath the street.
 This final extension of the M1 line was opened on 24 May 2003.

 Construction of the southwestern segment of the M2 line restarted in the summer of 2005, 21 years after the Lybid river accident.
-Difficult terrain made the work fall behind the schedule, originally the Demiivska station was planned to be opened in 2009 but the opening had to be postponed until 2010 after in 2006, one year after the construction started, the retaining wall collapsed with gantry crane damaging city communications.
+Difficult terrain made the work fall behind schedule, originally the Demiivska station was planned to be opened in 2009 but the opening had to be postponed until 2010 after in 2006, one year after the construction started, the retaining wall collapsed with a gantry crane damaging city communications.
 Later, in 2008, the tunneling shield got stuck several times during tunnel construction.
 By 2009 there were five fatalities in various accidents occurred at the line's construction.
 On 15 December 2010, Demiivska, Holosiivska, and Vasylkivska stations were opened.